How Long To Smoke A Pork Butt At 250 °F: Your Ultimate Guide To Perfect Smoking

 How To Smoke Pork: Tools, Ingredients, And Preparation

-This Smoked Pork Butt recipe involves seasoning an 8-10 pound pork butt with mustard and sweet rub, then smoking it low and slow at 250°F for around 10-15 hours.
+This Smoked Pork recipe involves seasoning an 8-10 pound pork with mustard and sweet rub, then smoking it low and slow at 250°F for around 10-15 hours.
 The process results in tender, flavorful pulled pork, with the key to perfection being patience and maintaining a consistent temperature.
 The final step is a rest period, allowing the flavorful juices to distribute evenly, culminating in a delicious, juicy smoked pork dish worth the wait.

 Prep Time 30 minutes